Rocanrola/zetan/README.md

 // if not it just repond the object as plain json

 exports.render = function(data,zetan){
+	// data is sent by the middleware (custom or default zetan middleware)
-	// data.req and data.res is passed
+	// data.req and data.res are sent

 	var deferred = q.defer();
 	deferred.resolve({a:'hola'});
 	return deferred.promise;
+	// it has to respond a promise
 }

 // if middleware method exists it's used to set data to be passed to render method